-When you are ready to drill the pilot hole, you have to align the tip of the bit with the invention you have made of the wood.
+When you are ready to drill the pilot hole, you have to align the tip of the bit with the invention you have made of the wood (better You shoudle use a pocket hole jig).
 With the power drill, you need to adjust its position until you are able to achieve the desired angle for the screw.
 You have to remember to drill the pilot hole deep enough so it can accommodate the length of the screw.
 You have to keep a firm grip on the drill to prevent it from wobbling, as this can increase the diameter of the hole.
 If this happens, a larger screw may need to be used.

 Safety Consideration When Drilling Pilot Holes

 When working with power drills, it is very important to take note that most power drills operate with high RPM or rotations per minute.
 Thus, this power tool must be handled carefully.
 You should always wear protective gear for your eyes and hands to prevent any accidents and injuries.
 Moreover, you should also the manual of the tool for the manufacturer’s operating instructions as well as the guide for safety precautions.